paulinahalpern/estatery-real-estate/README.md

 - React Developer Tools (Chrome) – Used to inspect component hierarchies, props, and state during development for easier debugging and optimization.
 - Figma – UI/UX design reference for layout and styling consistency.

-What I would do better next time:
-- Implement a more structured layout plan from the start using CSS Grid to improve consistency, responsiveness, and maintain cleaner, more manageable code.

 ## Getting Started

 ### Prerequisites